-Duty to Notify Board of Change of Address

-500 Any radiologist assistant who is licensed or receives a license to practice as a radiologist assistant in this state and thereafter changes his or her practice location from what was noted in the application upon which he or she received a license, shall immediately notify the Board in writing of the change of location.
+Rule 1.7 Duty to Notify Board of Change of Address.
+Any radiologist assistant who is licensed or receives a license to practice as a radiologist assistant in this state and thereafter changes his or her practice location from what was noted in the application upon which he or she received a license, shall immediately notify the Board in writing of the change of location.
 Failure to notify within 30 days could result in disciplinary action.

-Continuing Education

-- 600 Biennially attend and complete at least twenty-four (24) hours of radiological related continuing education courses sponsored or approved by any of the following organizations: - 1.
-Mississippi Society of Radiologic Technologists - 2.
-Mississippi Radiological Society - 3.
-Mississippi Medical Association or Mississippi Osteopathic Medical Association - 4.
-American Medical Association or American Osteopathic Association - 5.
-American Society of Radiologic Technologists - 6.
-American Registry of Radiologic Technologists - 7.
-American College of Radiology or American Osteopathic College of Radiology
+Rule 1.8 Continuing Education.
+Biennially attend and complete at least twenty-four (24) hours of radiological related continuing education courses sponsored or approved by any of the following organizations:

+- A. Mississippi Society of Radiologic Technologists - B. Mississippi Radiological Society - C. Mississippi Medical Association or Mississippi Osteopathic Medical Association - D. American Medical Association or American Osteopathic Association - E. American Society of Radiologic Technologists - F. American Registry of Radiologic Technologists - G. American College of Radiology or American Osteopathic College of Radiology
-Identification

-- 700 The supervising physician shall be responsible to ensure that any radiologist assistant under his or her supervision does not advertise or otherwise hold himself or herself out in any manner which would tend to mislead the general public or patients.
-Radiologist assistants shall at all times when on duty wear a name tag, placard or plate identifying themselves as radiologist assistants. - 701 Radiologist assistants may not advertise in any manner which implies that the radiologist assistant is an independent practitioner. - 702 A person not licensed as a radiologist assistant by the Board who holds himself or herself out as a radiologist assistant is subject to the penalties applicable to the unlicensed practice of medicine.
+Rule 1.9 Identification.
+The supervising physician shall be responsible to ensure that any radiologist assistant under his or her supervision does not advertise or otherwise hold himself or herself out in any manner which would tend to mislead the general public or patients.

-Physician Liability
+Radiologist assistants shall at all times when on duty wear a name tag, placard or plate identifying themselves as radiologist assistants.

+Radiologist assistants may not advertise in any manner which implies that the radiologist assistant is an independent practitioner.

+A person not licensed as a radiologist assistant by the Board who holds himself or herself out as a radiologist assistant is subject to the penalties applicable to the unlicensed practice of medicine.

-800 Prior to the supervision of a radiologist assistant, the physician's and/or radiologist assistant's insurance carrier must forward to the Board a Certificate of Insurance.
+Rule 1.10 Physician Liability.
+Prior to the supervision of a radiologist assistant, the physician's and/or radiologist assistant's insurance carrier must forward to the Board a Certificate of Insurance.

-Renewal Schedule

-- 900 The license of every person licensed to practice as a radiologist assistant in the state of Mississippi shall be renewed annually. - 901 On or before May 1 of each year, the State Board of Medical Licensure shall mail an application for renewal of license to every radiologist assistant to whom a license was issued or renewed during the current licensing year.
-The applicant shall complete the application and return it to the Board before June 30 and the renewal fee of an amount established by the Board.
+Rule 1.11 Renewal Schedule.
+The license of every person licensed to practice as a radiologist assistant in the state of Mississippi shall be renewed annually.

+On or before May 1 of each year, the State Board of Medical Licensure shall mail a notice of renewal of license to every radiologist assistant to whom a license was issued or renewed during the current licensing year.
+The notice shall provide instructions for obtaining and submitting applications for renewal.
+The applicant shall obtain and complete the application and submit it to the Board in the manner prescribed by the Board in the notice before June 30 with the renewal fee of an amount established by the Board.
 The payment of the annual license renewal fee shall be optional with all radiologist assistants over the age of seventy (70) years.
 Upon receipt of the application and fee, the Board shall verify the accuracy of the application and issue to applicant a certificate of renewal for the ensuing year, beginning July 1 and expiring June 30 of the succeeding calendar year.
-Such renewal shall render the holder thereof a licensed radiologist assistant as stated on the renewal form. - 902 A radiologist assistant practicing in Mississippi who allows his or her license to lapse by failing to renew the license as provided in Section 901 may be reinstated by the Board on satisfactory explanation for such failure to renew, by completion of a reinstatement form, and upon payment of the renewal fee for the current year, and shall be assessed a fine of

-Twenty-five Dollars (\$25.00) plus an additional fine of Five Dollars (\$5.00) for each month thereafter that the license renewal remains delinquent.
+Such renewal shall render the holder thereof a licensed radiologist assistant as stated on the renewal form.

+A radiologist assistant practicing in Mississippi who allows his or her license to lapse by failing to renew the license as provided in this rule may be reinstated by the Board on satisfactory explanation for such failure to renew, by completion of a reinstatement form, and upon payment of the renewal fee for the current year, and shall be assessed a fine of Twenty-five Dollars (\$25.00) plus an additional fine of Five Dollars (\$5.00) for each month thereafter that the license renewal remains delinquent.